-- c) Accept or Reject - 9.
-Check Gradient on the print
+9. Check Gradient on the print

-- The gradient for every ink on the print should be ok: Smoothness, highlights, solid, ...
+- a) Check your prints - The gradient for every ink on the print should be ok: Smoothness, highlights, solid, ...
 You could compare to your print, used during setup of screens and curves.
 This can be used to decide between making a new printing condition or adding the ruling to the existing printing condition. - verify all copies.
-If 1 or more copies are not ok, they should be replaced by a copy from that same strip (for example from around 30m).
-If only 1 copy is ok, troubleshoot with the press operator and reprint. - b) Select the Check Gradient area in the preview image of the chart
+If 1 or more copies are not ok, they should be replaced by a copy from that same strip (e.g. from around 30m).
+If only 1 copy is ok, troubleshoot with the press operator and reprint. - b) Select the Check Gradient area in the preview image of the chart a) Check your prints